Learning Events vs. Meetings, What’s the Difference?

 Jeanette Romkema is GLP Senior Partner, Knowledge Broker, as well as Partnerships & Network Leader.
 Here are more GLP blogs by Jeanette.

 Rachel Nicolosi is a GLP Partner and Communications Leader.
-Here are other GLP blog posts by Rachel.
+Here are other GLP blogs by Rachel.

 Here are other GLP blogs you may be interested in: